data center design

 EPG Communication

-The EPG provides a better way to provide segmentation than the VLAN, which was never meant to live in a world of security.
-Anything in the group, by default, can communicate freely, and Inter-EPG communication needs a policy.
+The EPG provides a better segmentation method than the VLAN, which was never meant to live in a world of security.
+By default, anything in the group can communicate freely, and inter-EPG communication needs a policy.
 This policy construct that ACI uses is called a contract.
 So, having similar workloads of similar security levels in the same EPG makes sense.
 All devices inside the same endpoint group can talk to each other freely.

 This behavior can be modified with intra-EPG isolation, similar to a private VLAN where communication between group members is not allowed.
 Or, intra-EPG contracts can be used only to allow specific communications between devices in an EPG.